May 10, 2025

 What is Right-to-Work?

-Right-to-work states allow employees the freedom to choose whether or not to join a union, providing a sense of individual agency.
+Right-to-work states allow employees to choose whether to join a union.

 Here are some examples of right-to-work states in the United States: